A speakers bureau that represents the best original thinkers,

-Nestor has been invited to speak about the importance of proper breathing at Stanford Medical School, the United Nations, and Global Classroom (World Health Organization+UNICEF), as well as more than 60 radio and television shows, including Fresh Air with Terry Gross, the Joe Rogan Show, ABC’s Nightline, CBS Morning News, and dozens of NPR programs.
-To date, he has written for publications such as Scientific American, The New York Times, The Atlantic, and The San Francisco Chronicle, to name a few.
+James has spoken about the importance of proper breathing at the Stanford Medical School, the United Nations, and Global Classroom (World Health Organization+UNICEF), as well as more than 60 radio and television shows, including Fresh Air with Terry Gross, ABC’s Nightline, CBS Morning News, and dozens of NPR programs.
+To date, he has written for publications such as Scientific American, the New York Times, The Atlantic, and the San Francisco Chronicle, to name a few.

-In his earlier book, DEEP: Freediving, Renegade Science, and What The Ocean Tells Us about Ourselves, Nestor follows extreme athletes, adventurers, and scientists as they explore the depths of the ocean, uncovering weird and wondrous discoveries that redefine our understanding of both the ocean, and ourselves.
-It was a Finalist for the PEN American Center Best Sports Book of the Year, a New York Times Book Review Editor’s Choice, a BBC Book of the Week, an Amazon Best Science Book of the year, and one of ArtForum’s Top 10 Books of the year.
-After its publication, Nestor teamed up with National Geographic Explorer and marine scientist David Gruber to create Project CETI—an ambitious undertaking to help us connect with and better understand the animals we share the planet with.
-Using technologies like machine learning and artificial intelligence, Project CETI hopes to one day crack interspecies communication, and was recently accepted as a TED Audacious Project.
-More at mrjamesnestor.com.
+In his earlier book, DEEP: Freediving, Renegade Science, and What The Ocean Tells Us about Ourselves, James follows extreme athletes, adventurers, and scientists as they explore the ocean, uncovering weird and wondrous discoveries that redefine our understanding of both the ocean and ourselves.
+The book was a Finalist for the PEN American Center Best Sports Book of the Year, a New York Times Book Review Editor’s Choice, a BBC Book of the Week, and an Amazon Best Science Book of the year.